Syntax, Sound, Sensations

 I think we are currently experiencing a real shift in English-language translations of Latin American writers, with excellent small presses publishing some really exciting authors.
 A number of other Argentinean writers have achieved enormous success in English translation in recent years.
 I’m thinking of writers such as César Aira, Mariana Enriquez, and Samanta Schweblin, alongside Chilean contemporaries such as Alejandro Zambra and Lina Meruane.

-Untranslated writers I’d like to see in English?
-There are too many to name!
+Too many to name!
 I’d personally like to see more works by women (which make up less than a third of all literary translations published in the UK and US).
 As an academic, I’d also like to see more translations of writers who are crossing the boundaries between the literary essay, theory and politics, in the style of Valeria Luiselli’s Tell Me How It Ends (2017), as well as genres that we normally don’t associate with Latin American writing.
 On Palabras Errantes we have published a number of projects showcasing Latin American fantastic writing, speculative fiction and horror, which reveal a rich tradition in ‘genre writing’ that is generally unknown in the Anglophone world.